Yogurt-Based Sauce

 Pro Tips

-- Cover surface with plastic wrap touching the sauce to minimize oxidation
+- Cover surface directly with plastic wrap to prevent moisture absorption

 Origin & Heritage